Master of Public Administration Graduation

-To have your degree awarded in Spring or Summer 2015, apply to graduate by Monday, April 13th.
+To have your degree awarded in Spring or Summer 2015, apply to graduate by the *final* deadline of Thursday, April 30th.

 Submitting your graduation application ensures that your name will be printed in the hooding and graduation ceremony programs, and you start the process of confirming your credits and awarding your degree.
 On the form you must specify which quarter you expect to complete your 60 credits for the MPA degree.

 Your diploma will be mailed to you once all of your final evaluations have been filed and your credits posted.
 This process could take several weeks, so please expect your diploma only after you have actually completed all graduation requirements, and they have been processed.Caps and gowns etc. (graduation regalia) -- order through the Evergreen Bookstore

 MPA graduation regalia includes a cap, gown, hood and tassel.
 Wearing graduation regalia is optional, for both the Hooding Ceremony and the Commencement ceremony.
 Historically, some MPA grads come in full regalia, some in partial regalia, some in nice clothes, and some "come as they are" -- it's up to you (it's Evergreen)!

 Order graduation regalia and other graduation related "stuff" (invitations, diploma holders, etc.) through the Evergreen Bookstore.

 If you don't want to buy regalia, here are some options -- contact Jan Hays, MPA Office Assistant by Wednesday, May 27th.